Life on earth: a natural history.

 Sydney: William Collins Sons and Co., (1979. second edition), Octavo, colour photographs, fine copy in dustwrapper.
 More

-Canberra: AGPS, 1988.
+Sydney: AGPS, 1988.
 Octavo, bookplate, signature, fine copy in publisher's cloth.
 More

 Cambridge: Cambridge University Press, 1895.
 Octavo, maps, fine copy in publisher's cloth.
 More